 Restart your computer.

-Once you completed the steps, the Night light settings will be reset, and the feature should start working again — just try to configure it one more time.
+Once you complete the steps, the Night light settings will be reset, and the feature should start working again.

 Although Night light is a great feature coming to Windows 10, it’s not exactly new.
 F.lux is a third-party utility that has been around for years, and it works exactly the same as the Night light mode supposed to work.